-Whether you're a small business or a large corporation, there are times that you may require the assistance of Independent Contractors.
+Whether you're a small business or a large corporation, there are times that you may require the assistance of independent contractors.
 While you can't always hire everyone as an employee, there are things you should know in order to prevent a lawsuit from a freelance worker that feels they were treated unfairly.

 According to the U.S. Labor Department, one of the most important issues that they consider a priority is to identify employers who use the system to get past certain laws by using freelancers or independent contractors.
-This may be to not have to comply with child labor laws, minimum wage requirements, or pay overtime.
+This may be to not have to comply with child labor laws, minimum wage requirements, or pay over time.
 The U.S. Labor Department has started a program just for that, called the Misclassification Initiative.

 In order to avoid a lawsuit brought on by a freelance worker or independent contractor, make sure to have everything in writing outlining exactly what the terms of your agreement are.
 For instance:

 - Describe the work in detail with both in agreement

 - An agreement of the freelancer and employer relationship

 - How much and how often the independent contractor will be paid